-- Client = <cli>client-resource-name> The Client directive specifies the Client (File daemon) that will be used in the current Job.
+- Client = <client-resource-name> The Client directive specifies the Client (File daemon) that will be used in the current Job.
 Only a single Client may be specified in any one Job.
 The Client runs on the machine to be backed up, and sends the requested files to the Storage daemon for backup, or receives them when restoring.
 For additional details, see the Client Resource section of this chapter.
 This directive is required. - FileSet = <FileSet-resource-name> The FileSet directive specifies the FileSet that will be used in the current Job.
 The FileSet specifies which directories (or files) are to be backed up, and what options to use (e.g. compression, ...).
 Only a single FileSet resource may be specified in any one Job.
 For additional details, see the FileSet Resource section of this chapter.
 This directive is required. - Base = <job-resource-name, ...> The Base directive permits to specify the list of jobs that will be used during Full backup as base.
 This directive is optional.
 See the Base Job chapter for more information. - Messages = <messages-resource-name> The Messages directive defines what Messages resource should be used for this job, and thus how and where the various messages are to be delivered.
 For example, you can direct some messages to a log file, and others can be sent by email.
 For additional details, see the Messages Resource Chapter of this manual.
-This directive is required. - Pool = pool-resource-name> The Pool directive defines the pool of Volumes where your data can be backed up.
-Many Bacula installations will use only the Default pool.
-However, if you want to specify a different set of Volumes for different Clients or different Jobs, you will probably want to use Pools.
-For additional details, see the Pool Resource section of this chapter.
-This directive is required.
+This directive is required. - Snapshot Retention = <time-period-specification> The Snapshot Retention directive defines the length of time that Bacula will keep Snapshots in the Catalog database and on the Client after the Snapshot creation.
+When this time period expires, and if using the snapshot prune command, Bacula will prune (remove) Snapshot records that are older than the specified Snapshot Retention period and will contact the FileDaemon to delete Snapshots from the system.